 Prior to the date of this Prospectus, the Original Stockholders contributed an aggregate of 1,250,000 shares of Class A Common Stock to NSI and its affiliates (other than the Company) for use in connection with the employee stock bonus awards to be made by the Rule 415 Selling Stockholders to their respective employees pursuant to their respective stock incentive plans in connection with the Rule 415 Offerings.
 See "Plan of Distribution."
-The following table sets forth the name of each Rule 415 Selling Stockholder for whom shares of Class A Common Stock have been registered pursuant to Rule 415 under the Securities Act, the number of shares of Class A Common Stock owned and to be offered in Rule 415 Offerings by each Rule 415 Selling Stockholder and the total voting power of each Rule 415 Selling Stockholder after the Rule 415 Offerings.
+The following table sets forth the name of each Rule 415 Selling Stockholder for whom shares of

+Class A Common Stock have been registered pursuant to Rule 415 under the Securities Act, the number of shares of Class A Common Stock owned and to be offered in Rule 415 Offerings by each Rule 415 Selling Stockholder and the total voting power of each Rule 415 Selling Stockholder after the Rule 415 Offerings.

-Class A Commo Class A Common Stock
+Class A Common Stock

-Owned and To Be Offered in the Rule 415 Offerings(2)
+Owned and To Be Offered in the Rule 415 Offerings(2) To Be Owned After the Rule 415 Offering

 Rule 415 Selling Stockholders(1) Number Number %

-Nu Skin International, Inc 1,136,524

-Nu Skin Personal Care Australia, Inc 25,148
+Nu Skin International, Inc Nu Skin Personal Care Australia, Inc 1,136,524 25,148

-Nu Skin New Zealand, Inc 5,110
+Nu Skin New Zealand, Inc 5,110 13,483

-Nu Skin Mexico, Inc 13,483

 Nu Skin Guatemala, Inc 1,500

-Nu Skin Canada, Inc 33,775
+Nu Skin Canada, Inc 33,775 3,398

-Nu Skin Netherlands, Inc 3,398

-Nu Skin U.K., Inc 5,755
+Nu Skin U.K., Inc 5,755 4,236

-Nu Skin Germany, Inc 4,236

-Nu Skin Belgium, Inc 3,400
+Nu Skin Belgium, Inc 3,400 6,193

-Nu Skin France, Inc 6,193

-Nu Skin Italy, Inc 4,157
+Nu Skin Italy, Inc 4,157 4,894

-Nu Skin Spain, Inc 4,894

 Nu Skin Puerto Rico, Inc 2,427

 - (1) Each of the Rule 415 Selling Stockholders is an affiliate of the Company in that each Rule 415 Selling Stockholder is owned by the same individuals who owned approximately 98% of the voting control of the Common Stock as of the date of this Prospectus.
-See "Recent Developments.' - Includes up to 1,250,000 shares of Class A Common Stock to be offered by (2) the Rule 415 Selling Stockholders in connection with employee stock bonus awards.
+See "Recent Developments." - (2) Includes up to 1,250,000 shares of Class A Common Stock to be offered by the Rule 415 Selling Stockholders in connection with employee stock bonus awards.